 Despite all the wonderful benefits cloth diapers provide for a baby’s skin, sometimes rashes do occur.
 Yes, the ugly truth is that rashes can happen even with cloth diapers.
 There are many factors besides the type of diaper that can cause diaper rash.
 In our case, a combination of very sensitive skin and food allergies is the most common cause of Jocelyn’s rashes.

 I am sad to report that today Jocelyn is sporting a pretty nasty diaper rash.
 Thus, I have spent nearly the entire day trying to soothe her sore bottom.
-It is funny how something as simple as a little rash can totally upend a day’s plans.
+It is funny how something as simple as a little rash can totally unhinge a day’s plans.
 I had planned to have a nice relaxing day getting lots of housework done.
 Instead, I have spent the day pampering Jocelyn’s little bottom.

 The first thing that is very important to know when treating diaper rash is that rashes can be symptomatic of a deeper problem and a pediatrician should often be consulted.
 The second important thing to remember is that diaper cream purchased in the average store cannot be used with cloth diapers because these creams can build up on the diaper and cause repelling which will lead to cloth diaper leaks.
 Using these standard creams will even invalidate the warranty of many brands.